 After a player has taken their final turn, their Influence cubes on islands now require two "place influence" actions by opponents to replace them instead of one.
-Also, if a player who has taken their final turn is involved in a battle, they get additional Battle cubes in the battle.
+Also, if a player who has taken their final turn is involved in a battle (with their Ship or their Buildings), they get 2 additional Battle cubes in the battle.